kasparsd/contact-form-7-extras/readme.txt.md

 ## Upgrade Notice

+### 0.9.0

+New feature: enable storing form submissions in TablePress plugin tables.

 ### 0.8.0

 Use the suggested Google Global Site Tag (gtag.js) event structure.
 This will make the "Contact Form" events appear in both Google Analytics and Google Tag Manager.